COVID-19 Public Advisory - 22 December 2021

 Latest update on COVID-19

-There are six cases to report in Waikato today; three in Te Kūiti, two in Tokoroa and one who usually resides outside the Waikato and is isolating in Te Kuiti.
+There are four cases to report in Waikato today.
+Two in Te Kūiti, one in Ōtorohanga and one who with location information under investigation.

-The total number of cases is 634 (88 active and 546 recovered).
-There are 9 active cases that are as yet unlinked.
+The total number of cases is 638 (78 active and 560 recovered).
+There are nine active cases that are as yet unlinked.

 There are ten pop-up and dedicated testing sites operating throughout Waikato today with sites in Hamilton, Te Kūiti, Tokoroa, Putāruru, Taumarunui, Huntly, Ngāruawāhia and Ōtorohanga.